Health Business Administration (MHBA)

 None.
 The degree programme fee covers all costs (e.g. documents, examination fees, student services fee, catering during the attendance weekends).
 Even if you decide to take a break from studying no other costs will be incurred.
 The only additional costs you have to cover are your travel/accommodation costs during the attendance days.

 Admission requirements are a degree completed at a university of applied sciences or university in any subject with a standard duration of eight semesters or 240 ECTS credits.
 Additional possibilities for admission (from 180 ECTS) are subject to a special qualification assessment process.
-Two years of relevant professional work after graduation in a private or public company, associations and administrations must be proven and a letter of motivation (approximately one to two A4 pages) must also be submitted.
+Two years of relevant professional work after graduation in a private or public company, associations and administrations must be proven.

 Degree type: Master of Health Business Administration (MHBA)